CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/README.md

 + PHP
 + Python
 + Javascript to PHP
-+ Javascript to a Python Webhook
++ Python watchdog for monitoring folders.

 Each example will be a separate irectory and each directory will have it's own README.md file.